aucloud/aucloud.github.io/docs/Platform_Services/Compute/NSX-T_Networks/edge_services_gateway.md

 ### DNAT Rule Configuration

-When configuraing a DNAT rule, you must also navigate to the advanced settings and change the firewall match to "Match **External** Address" in order for the external IP address to be translated to the internal IP.
+When configuring a DNAT rule, you must also navigate to the advanced settings and change the firewall match to "Match **External** Address" in order for the external IP address to be translated to the internal IP.

 ![match external address settings](./assets/DNAT_match_external.png)